 Lai He Memorial Hall Introduction

-The development of Taiwanese literature has long been suppressed.
-It went through the local literature debate in the 1970s and political/cultural localization in the 1980s, gradually breaking through the restrictions of the party-state.
-In 1994, to commemorate the centenary of Lai He’s birth, a group of citizens initiated the establishment of the Lai He Cultural and Educational Foundation, funded by donations from Lai He’s descendants.
-The candidates for the board were recommended by writer Zhong Zhao Zheng, scholars Lin Rui Ming and Li Zhen Yuan, with notable figures from academia including Lin Rui Ming, Chen Wan Yi, Lu Xing Chang, and Hu Wan Chuan; from the arts, Zhong Zhao Zheng, Lin Heng Tai, Li Nan Heng, and Song Ze Lai; from the medical field, Li Zhen Yuan, Jiang Zi De, Zheng Jiong Ming, and Chen Yong Xing; while from the political and business communities, Liu Feng Song, Yao Jia Wen, Chen Wei Ming, and Shi Bing Huang were included, with family representatives Zhou Guang Xiong and Lai Yue Yan bringing together people from various sectors.
-Lai He’s grandson, Lai Yue Yan, served as the first chairman.
-In 1995, Lai He’s eldest son Lai Sang and grandson Lai Yue Yan planned the Lai He Memorial Hall at the former site of Lai He Medical Clinic, establishing the memorial museum.
-The collection includes a complete range of Lai He’s artifacts, books, calligraphy, manuscripts, and related literature, along with continued efforts to collect and display manuscripts from authors of the Changhua region, in order to rebuild the tradition and spirit of the cultural figures during the Japanese colonial period in Changhua.
+The development of Taiwanese literature has long been suppressed, experiencing the rural literature debates in the 1970s and the political/cultural localization in the 1980s.
+The wave of the Taiwanese literary movement gradually broke through the constraints of the party-state.
+In 1994, in commemoration of the centenary of Lai He, a private initiative led to the establishment of the Lai He Cultural and Educational Foundation.
+Lai He's descendants jointly donated to set it up, with writers Zhong Zhao Zheng, scholars Lin Rui Ming and Lee Cheng Yuan recommending board members.
+Academics include Lin Rui Ming, Chen Wan Yi, Lyu Hsing Chang, and Hu Wan Chuan; the arts community includes Zhong Zhao Zheng, Lin Heng Tai, Li Nan Heng, and Song Ze Lai; from the medical field are Lee Cheng Yuan, Jiang Zi De, Zheng Jiong Ming, and Chen Yong Hsing; and from politics and business Liu Feng Song, Yao Jia Wen, Chen Wei Ming, and Shi Bing Huang.
+Family representatives include Zhou Guang Xiong and Lai Yue Yan, bringing together individuals from various sectors.
+Lai He's grandson, Lai Yue Yan, served as the first chairman of the board.
+In 1995, Lai He’s eldest son, Lai Sang, and grandson, Lai Yue Yan, planned the Lai He Memorial Hall at the former site of the Lai He Medical Clinic, establishing the Lai He Memorial Hall.
+The collection includes complete artifacts, books, calligraphy, manuscripts, and related literature of Lai He, and it continues to collect and display manuscripts and relics of writers from the Changhua region, reconstructing the traditions and spirit of Changhua's cultural figures during the Japanese colonial period.